ndimatteo/HULL/README.md

 <summary><strong>How do I properly hand-off a Vercel project to the client?</strong></summary>

 While not as easy as Netlify, what I prefer to do is:
-1. have the client create their own Vercel account
+1. Have the client create their own [Vercel account](https://vercel.com/signup)
-2. At the time of writing, Github connections can only be connected to one Vercel account at a time, so I have the client create a Github account if they don't already have one, and transfer the project repo to them
+2. At the time of writing, Github connections can only be connected to one Vercel account at a time, so have the client [create a Github account](https://github.com/join) if they don't already have one, and transfer the project repo to them
-3. Delete my dev project from my own Vercel account (this is so the client can utilize the project name and domain you were using during dev)
+3. Delete the dev project from your own Vercel account (this is so the client can utilize the project name and domain you were using during dev)
 4. You or the client can now connect their newly transferred Github repo to their own Vercel account!
 </details>